-Since debuting with ‘Another Day (KFC)’, Ciara Mary-Alice Thornton aka CMAT a “self-styled global pop star” has been brightening up lockdown vibes with her pop culture-referencing performances and social media presence.
+Since debuting with ‘Another Day (KFC)’, Ciara Mary-Alice Thompson aka CMAT a “self-styled global pop star” has been brightening up lockdown vibes with her pop culture-referencing performances and social media presence.

 ‘Rodney’ is the follow up to that song about crying in a fast food restaurant after getting dumped, with a song about not getting respect from someone who you admire.
 The wisecracking comedian of the title, Rodney Dangerfield, inspired the sentiment on the doo-wop throwback pop song.